LeShaun Sims: 2018 season

 Sims was demoted to a backup role after the Titans signed Malcolm Butler.
-Despite this, Sims recorded 22 tackles and played in all 16 games for the first time in his career and started in two of them after starting cornerback Logan Ryan suffered a season-ending leg injury in Week 15 as the Titans shut out the New York Giants on the road by a score of 17–0.
+Despite this, Sims recorded 22 tackles and played in all 16 games for the first time in his career and started in two of them after starting cornerback Logan Ryan suffered a season-ending leg injury during a Week 15 17–0 shutout road victory over the New York Giants.

 2019 season

-For the first half of the season, Sims's role was similar to that of the previous season, yet he recorded a fumble recovery during a Week 5 14–7 loss to the Buffalo Bills and four tackles and a pass deflection during a Week 8 27–23 victory over the Tampa Bay Buccaneers.
+For the first half of the season, Sims' role was similar to that of the previous season, yet he recorded a fumble recovery during a Week 5 14–7 loss to the Buffalo Bills and four tackles and a pass deflection three weeks later in a 27–23 victory over the Tampa Bay Buccaneers.

 During a Week 9 30–20 road loss to the Carolina Panthers, starting cornerback Malcolm Butler suffered a season-ending wrist injury, putting Sims in line to be a starter.
-During a narrow Week 10 35–32 victory over the Chiefs, he recorded a career-high 12 tackles.
+Sims made his first start of the season the following week against the Chiefs and finished the 35–32 victory with a career-high 12 tackles.
 Following a Week 11 bye, the Titans faced the Jaguars.
-In that game, Sims had six tackles before leaving the eventual 42–20 victory with an ankle injury that caused him to miss the next two games.
+In that game, Sims recorded six tackles before leaving the eventual 42–20 victory with an ankle injury, causing him to miss the next two games.
 The Titans signed Tramaine Brock to fill in for Sims prior to the Week 14 matchup against the Oakland Raiders, and Sims returned to a backup role after he recovered.

-Sims returned from his injury in time for the Week 15 matchup against the Texans.
-He finished the 24–21 loss with a tackle and also returned a punt for 11 yards.
-In the next game against the New Orleans Saints, Sims recorded six tackles and a pass deflection as the Titans lost by a score of 38–28.
+Sims returned from his injury in time for the Week 15 matchup against the Texans and finished the 24–21 loss with four tackles and also returned a punt for 11 yards.
+In the next game against the New Orleans Saints, Sims had six tackles and a pass deflection during the 38–28 loss.

 Sims finished the 2019 season with 35 tackles, two pass deflections, and a fumble recovery in 14 games and two starts.
 The Titans finished the season with a 9–7 record and qualified for the playoffs.
 In the Divisional Round against the Baltimore Ravens, Sims recorded two tackles during the 28–12 road victory.
-During the AFC Championship Game against the Chiefs, he had two tackles in the 35–24 road loss.
+During the AFC Championship Game against the Chiefs, he once again had two tackles in the 35–24 road loss.